armollica/chainparse/README.md

 ## API Reference

+Note that the reference below is out-of-date and doesn't reflect the current API.
+This will be updated once the API has stablized a bit more.

 This module is a single function that parses an array of arguments, most likely those passed from the command line and stored in `process.argv`.

 ```js